House passes package of gun control bills in response to Buffalo and Uvalde shootings

 The legislation passed mainly along party lines 223-204, with five Republicans joining all but two of the Democrats.

-Following debate on the House floor, the lower chamber was poised to vote on the "Protecting Our Kids Act," a package of eight gun control bills that cleared the House Judiciary Committee along party lines last week.
+Called the "Protecting Our Kids Act," the legislation is a package of eight gun control bills that cleared the House Judiciary Committee along party lines last week.
 The House's action comes after members of the Oversight and Reform Committee heard heart-wrenching testimony from a fourth grader who survived the Robb Elementary shooting, as well as from people who lost loved ones in the mass shootings in Uvalde, Texas, and Buffalo, New York.

 "It was an assault on the culture of our country that our children would not be able to go to school without fear or concern about their safety," House Speaker Nancy Pelosi said in remarks on the House floor as lawmakers gathered to debate the bill.
 "Our children are, as President Kennedy said, our greatest resource and our best hope for the future.
 They are our precious treasure, and everything we do is for the children, and for the children we must stop this gun violence in our country and restore their confidence in their safety wherever they may be.
 So we're on a crusade for the children and sadly now, by the children."